MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-preview-terms.md

 description: Read the preview terms and conditions for Microsoft 365 Backup (Preview).
 ---

-# Microsoft 365 Backup public preview terms and conditions
+# Microsoft 365 Backup preview terms and conditions

 Effective Date: November 15, 2023